OutSystems/docs-product/src/ref/apis/lifetime-deployment/examples/api-request-code.md

 ```
 The response contains the link to download the source code package of the application.

-### 6 - Download package
+### Step 6: Download package

-Use the URL obtained from [Use download link](#get-download-link) and get the source code package of the application.
+Use the URL obtained from [Use download link](#step-5-get-download-link) and get the source code package of the application.
 The download link is a call to a Lifetime API.
 The authentication token is mandatory for the request.
 The API method "template" URL used to download the application source code package is:

 `GET /lifetimeapi/rest/v2/downloads/{DownloadKey}`

-Replace the `{DownloadKey}` with the value on the download URL or call the full URL received from the step [Use download link](#get-download-link).
+Replace the `{DownloadKey}` with the value on the download URL or call the full URL received from the step [Use download link](#step-5-get-download-link).

 `GET /lifetimeapi/rest/v2/downloads/f4ee541b-5791-4997-a56d-360d80c24821`

-If you are unable to download source code of the application, refer to [Unable to download the source code of an application article](https://success.outsystems.com/support/troubleshooting/application_lifecycle/unable_to_download_the_source_code_of_an_application).
+If you are unable to download source code of the application, refer to [Unable to download the source code of an application article](../../../../troubleshooting/application-lifecycle/api-unable-to-download-code.md).

 ## Review results

 When reviewing static code analysis results, you must note that each static code analysis tool can report findings without proper context.
 These findings must be reviewed to detect false positives.
 You can consult the experts in OutSystems development to help  understand these findings with proper context.

-For more information about reviewing results and why certain finding should be considered false positives, refer to [Static application security testing](https://success.outsystems.com/support/security/static_application_security_testing/#review-results).
+For more information on why certain findings should be considered false positives, refer to [Static application security testing](https://success.outsystems.com/support/security/static_application_security_testing/#review-results).